Criticism of modern paganism: Criticism of its historicity

 Many pagan traditions have been criticized on the basis that they bear little resemblance to the historical practices of which they claim to be revivals.

 Gerald Gardner, the founder of Wicca, claimed that it is a continuation of an ancient persecuted Witch cult, a widely discredited notion.

 Kemetic Orthodoxy has been criticized for being more based on contemporary revelation than historical continuity.
 Kemetism as a whole has been criticized over a lack of historical continuity, with most practices having little archaeological support or support from primary sources.

 Romuva has been highly praised for maintaining historical continuity by contrast.

-Neopagans have been repeatedly criticized for pseudohistorical and pseudolinguistic activities, and the promotion of pseudoscience (see for example, The Veles Book).
+Neopagans have been repeatedly criticized for promoting pseudohistory, pseudoscience, pseudoarchaeology, and pseudolinguistics (see for example, The Veles Book).

 Certain Russian scholars, such as O. V. Kutarev, believe that "old paganism in its fullness in Europe is essentially unknown, except the beliefs of Mari and Udmurts", and "the restoration of 'pure' paganism as it was in antiquity is impossible".

 According to E. L. Moroz, Slavic neopaganism is a religion "in which the names of the ancient Slavic gods are combined with a vulgarized presentation of Hinduism and supplemented by all kinds of revelations about black and light energies and cosmic worlds.

 According to Vladimir Borisovich Yashin, neopaganism is not so much an attempt to restore the real traditional pagan religions of the past as it is to establish an occult-esoteric worldview.